-To make the filling, place apples in a large saute pan with butter and sugar.
+- To make the filling: Place the apples in a large saute pan with butter and sugar.
 Cook over high heat, stirring and tossing, for 5-7 minutes until about half of the apples have dissolved.
 Transfer the apple mixture to a bowl to cool.

-To make the custard, whisk together the flour and sugar in a bowl, then whisk in the eggs, vanilla, and sour cream in that order, making sure they incorporate after each addition.
+- To make the custard: Whisk together the flour and sugar in a bowl.
+Then whisk in the eggs, vanilla, and sour cream in that order, making sure they incorporate after each addition.

-- Bake the pie until the dough is baked through, the filling is set, and the crumbs are a deep golden color, 50-60 minutes.
-Cool the pie on a rack.
-This pie is served best when completely cooled at room temperature.
+- Bake the pie until the dough is baked through, the filling is set, and the crumbs are a deep golden color, 50 to 60 minutes.
+Cool the pie on a wire rack.
+This pie is served best when it is completely cooled to room temperature.